The Six Most Common Tax Problems For Gig Economy Workers

 This is a common miss for people who are newly self-employed.

 You may be surprised when you file a return and find out that, on top of your income taxes, you’ll owe another 15.3% tax.
-This is called self-employment tax.
+This is called self-employment tax and it covers Social Security and Medicare taxes.
 It can result in a large tax bill if you didn’t know about it.

 Instead of having taxes automatically withheld (like employees do), self-employed people have to send in tax payments four times a year (called estimated tax payments).